lammps/lammps/doc/src/Howto_thermostat.rst

 DPD thermostatting alters pairwise interactions in a manner analogous to the per-particle thermostatting of :doc:`fix langevin <fix_langevin>`.

-Any of the thermostatting fixes can use :doc:`temperature computes <Howto_thermostat>` that remove bias which has two effects.
+Any of the thermostatting fixes can use :doc:`temperature computes <compute_temp>` that remove bias which has two effects.
 First, the current calculated temperature, which is compared to the requested target temperature, is calculated with the velocity bias removed.
 Second, the thermostat adjusts only the thermal